Skip to main content

 Dr Sabrina Bajwah

 The Department of Palliative Care, Policy & Rehabilitation, based at the Cicely Saunders Institute, undertakes applied research into many of the most important yet neglected problems within health care facing our population, and provides a strong research programme to meet the needs of clinical academics with diverse interests.
-We conduct world-leading research into the management of symptoms such as severe breathlessness, fatigue and depression, and are at the cutting edge of understanding, developing and evaluating new therapies and models of care for individuals with progressive conditions, including multi-morbidity, dementia, chronic respiratory diseases, and for diverse groups including children and older people.
-We have NIHR supported studies into new models of care for older people, the use of routine data to understand and improve care for people approaching death, effectiveness of different models of hospital and community palliative care, the management of clinical uncertainty, interventions for the management of refractory breathlessness, and provision of palliative care in care homes.
-We lead the palliative care theme in the South London ARC, and have joint national leadership for palliative and end of life care within the ARCs.
+We conduct world-leading research into the management of symptoms such as severe breathlessness and fatigue, and are at the cutting edge of understanding, developing and evaluating new therapies and models of care for individuals with progressive conditions, including dementia, chronic respiratory diseases, those with multiple long-term conditions, and for diverse groups including children and older people.
+We have NIHR supported studies into new models of care for older people, the use of routine data to understand and improve care for people approaching death, effectiveness of different models of hospital and community palliative care, interventions for the management of refractory breathlessness, provision of palliative care in care homes, and improving services for those from ethnically diverse groups.
+We lead the palliative care theme for NIHR ARC South London, and have joint national leadership for palliative and end of life care within the ARCs.
+We are committed to capacity-building through training the next generation of research leaders, and have a strong track record of supporting clinical-academics to progress their careers, particularly through NIHR Fellowships.

 In 2010, the Department moved to the purpose-built Cicely Saunders Institute.
-This is the world’s first purpose-built Institute of Palliative Care.
+This is the world’s first purpose-built institute of Palliative Care, bringing together research, education and clinical care.
 The Institute is a division within the Florence Nightingale Faculty of Nursing, Midwifery and Palliative care, and we have strong links with the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) and the Faculty of Life Sciences & Medicine.
 In 2018 we became the 22nd Clinical Academic Group within King’s Health Partners.
-The clinical-academic integration is particularly noteworthy.
+Our clinical-academic integration is particularly noteworthy.
 Members of the department work in or are linked to all three hospital Trusts across King’s Health Partners (KHP); many of the clinicians have honorary academic posts and are at the forefront of providing evidence-based services.

-The clinical placements within the IAT programme are based within hospitals, hospices or community services that are part of the London/KSS training programme, and the research activity is based in the Cicely Saunders Institute.
+The clinical placements within the IAT programme are based within hospitals, hospices or community services that are approved for training as part of the London/KSS Palliative Medicine StR training scheme.
 Trainees usually undertake clinical and academic blocks, though there is flexibility in this according to geographical placements and individual training requirements.
 The clinical training will follow the curriculum and pattern of the specialty training rotation, with careful attention to acquiring the necessary clinical competencies within the required timeframe.
-On call experience will be gained through the clinical placements, as for standard specialty training, and it is expected that the Fellow will continue on call commitments during the research placement.
+On call experience will be gained through the clinical placements, as for standard specialty training.